Victor515/Notes/ML/Google Machine Learning/Machine Learning Crash Course/ML-Concepts/4-Reducing-Loss.md

 - a **direction**, by def, The gradient **always points in the direction of steepest increase** in the loss function
 - a **magnitude**

+# Learning Rate

+Gradient descent algorithms multiply the gradient by a **scalar** known as the **learning rate** (also sometimes called **step size**) to determine the next point.

+For example, gradient magnitude = 2.5, learning rate = 0.1, next point will be 0.025 away

+**Hyperparameters**: knobs that programmers tweak in machine learning algorithms.
+Learning rate is one of the hyperparameters.

+Math about the ideal learning rate: https://developers.google.com/machine-learning/crash-course/reducing-loss/learning-rate#expandable-1

+# Stochastic Gradient Descent

+Term **Batch**: the total number of examples you use to calculate the gradient in a single iteration

+We cannot use the entire data set (all examples) in large scale, so randomly sampling examples might be redundant

+**Stochastic Gradient descent (SGD)**: uses only a single example (a batch size of 1) per iteration.
+Given enough iterations, SGD works but is very noisy

+**Mini-batch stochastic gradient descent (mini-batch SGD)**: typically 10 ~ 1000 examples